 Related: How To Prune a Tall Dracaena Plant

 To avoid problems with Dracaena pests, you should examine plants before you purchase them.

-Look on the undersides of the leaves and along the trunk and especially at the base.
+Look on the leaves’ undersides, along the trunk, and especially at the base.

 Once you are satisfied with your inspection and bring your new purchase home, you should quarantine it for a couple of weeks.

 In this way, you will know there are no eggs hidden in the plant waiting to hatch.

 Regular inspection of your plants at home and in your garden is also necessary if you want to stay on top of Dracaena pest problems.